TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable1.png "Variable declaration form")

 In the next example `#input` variable is used to create an expression returning a boolean value.
-If the input Kafka topic contains JSON objects and they contain an `operation` field, the value of the field can be obtained using the following pattern:
+If the input source contains JSON objects and they contain an `operation` field, the value of the field can be obtained using the following pattern:

 `#input.operation`